JosephEoff/josepheoff.github.io/_posts/2020-02-01-howtosolder-toc.md

 9. [Removing through hole parts](howtosolder-9throughhole-remove) - Not the way most folks expect.
 10. [Using a solder sucker](howtosolder-10soldersucker) - Making good use of a cheap tool.
 11. [Soldering simple SMD parts](howtosolder-11soldersmdpassive) - Anything you can see, you can solder.
-12. Removing simple SMD parts
+12. [Removing simple SMD parts](howtosolder-11soldersmdpassive) - Anything you can see, you can remove.
 13. Soldering SMD ICs
 14. Removing SMD ICs